TE

 compress

-The compress directive uses the Lempel-Ziv-Welch (LZW) Compression algorithm.
+The compress directive indicates the client supports Lempel-Ziv-Welch (LZW) compression at the transfer level.

 Example